sonic64/Time-series-forecasting-using-ARIMA-and-PyCaret/README.md

 After plotting ACF, we found there is at least one lag, other than lag 0, is significantly different from zero in the ACF, which suggests the presence of autocorrelation in our time series data.
 Because autocorrelation is detected, it might be appropriate to consider more complex models that capture the temporal dependencies in the data.
 This could involve ARIMA models or other sophisticated time series models.

 In order to generate an ARIMA model, we have to estimate the order (p, d, q) of the model.
-There are multiple ways to find good parameters of our model, e.q. using Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF) to choose model order.
+There are multiple ways to find good parameters of our model, e.g. using Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF) to choose model order.
 However, ACF and PACF rarely gave us a conclusive model choice in my experience and we should always loop over multiple parameters to find the best model order.
 Herein, we will try the following two ways to identify the optimal order of an ARIMA model.

 The first method is to calculate the root mean squared error (RMSE) and mean absolute error (MAE) between our predictions and true values.
 We implemented the one-step approach to calculate RMSE and MAE because it provides a more dynamic and accurate measure of the model's performance in a real-world scenario.
 In this approach, predictions are made, true values are observed, and subsequent predictions are then generated.
 The resulting RMSE/MAE calculated through this method offers a potentially more precise representation of the model's out-of-sample performance, capturing the nuances of the prediction-observation process in a dynamic setting.